Neff dishwashers rated

 Neff dishwashers usually have helpful features that make life a bit easier, such as delay timers and child locks.

-You can contact Neff by calling its customer support line on 0344 892 8989, or via its website: www.neff.co.uk
+You can contact Neff by calling its customer support line on 0344 892 8989, or via its website: neff.co.uk.

-You can compare Neff dishwashers and customer ratings with all the other dishwasher brands we've tested by visiting our guide to the best dishwasher brands.